Superbird A, A1, B, B1

 SUPERBIRD-1 (A1) was completed in 23 months and delivered on orbit in March, 1992.
 SUPERBIRD-2 (B1) was completed in 19 months and delivered on orbit in February, 1993, both from the European Space Center at Kourou, French Guyana.
 Control after launch was provided by SS/L's Mission Control Center in Palo Alto, Calif., until completion of check-out in orbit, after which control was passed to SCC.

-The SUPERBIRD spacecraft is based on SS/L's threeaxis, body-stabilized LS-1300 bus, whose modular design has proven its worth during some 275 years of cumulative on-orbit service, close to 45% of the total of 630 plus years amassed by SS/L satellites to date.
+The SUPERBIRD spacecraft is based on SS/L's threeaxis, body-stabilized SSL-1300 bus, whose modular design has proven its worth during some 275 years of cumulative on-orbit service, close to 45% of the total of 630 plus years amassed by SS/L satellites to date.

-The LS-1300 buses achieve long useful orbital life - in this case 10 years - through use of a bipropellant propulsion system and a momentumbias system for excellent stationkeeping and orbital stability.
+The SSL-1300 buses achieve long useful orbital life - in this case 10 years - through use of a bipropellant propulsion system and a momentumbias system for excellent stationkeeping and orbital stability.
 Solar arrays and nickel-hydrogen batteries provide uninterrupted electrical power.

 Nation: Japan